pintub/apache-kafka/README.md

     - Producer writes to `only` broker that's leader of partition
     - Consumer reads from `by default` broker that's leader of partition.
 But kafka 2.4+ version, consumer can fetch data from ISR partition
   - SO, each partition has leader and ISR(in-sync-replica) or OSR(out-sync-replica)/if replication ha not happened
-- Producer Delivery Semantics(How producer can choose to rcv ACK from broker)
-  - ACKS=0, producer won't wait for ACK(Possible data loss)
-  - ACKS=1, producer wait for ACK from leader broker(limited data loss), so producer can retry
-  - ACKS=-1 or all(Default), producer wait for ACK from  min.insync.replicas, Ensurers replication happens before ACK(No data
-    loss)
 - Apache Zookeeper
   - ZK is [:face_with_spiral_eyes: centralized, yet distributed](https://medium.com/nakamo-to/whats-the-difference-between-decentralized-and-distributed-1b8de5e7f5a4) service which acts like distributed system coordinator, discovery/naming service